miaochengshi/miaochengshi.github.io/_pages/cv.md

 Experience
 ======

+* **Apple**.
+Shanghai, China: Site Technical Manager Intern
+  * Jan 2021 - July 2021
+  * Be responsible for all aspects of manufacturing process.
+Working together with other engineers to work towards product solutions.
+Take ownership and direct a team of individual of ramping and sustaining production engineering to ensure production line is ready in terms of facilities, equipment, process and capacity so that production plan can be met.

 * **GLB Intelligent Technologies**.
 Shanghai, China: Cooperative Researcher
   * July 2019 - June 2020
   * Cooperate with the senior product manager and system engineer, as well as hardware and software engineers, I am in charge of solving the state estimation problems and developing junction temperature evaluation algorithms for a 48V Belt Starter Generator (BSG).
 We designed algorithms with high accuracy and implemented them to the BSG successfully.
 The BSG I worked on will be in mass production by the end of next year.
 (Developed with C, Python and MATLAB)